Locust crisis and severe hunger in East Africa

 Oxfam is already on the ground supporting communities impacted by severe food shortages.
 We are preparing to scale up our response with this new crisis.
 We aim to reach 190,000 people with cash assistance, livestock feed, and seeds.

 You can save lives today.
-Please donate urgently to help people facing starvation across South Sudan, Sudan, the DRC, Somalia, Somaliland and Ethiopia.
+Please donate urgently to help people in crisis.

 Note: Should the funds raised exceed the amount required to meet the immediate and longer term needs of the people in the affected areas, Oxfam Australia will direct donations to our International Crisis Fund to enable us to rapidly address emergencies as they occur.